 Denise Gillman shares the origins of the online Science Play Catalogue

-The science play catalogue grew from years of being asked by colleagues for a list of my favorite science play titles.
+The science play catalogue grew out of a list of my favorite science play titles shared with colleagues.
 In 2007, I authored an article for Southern Theater magazine about science plays, which included a compilation of my top twenty science plays.
 It was at that time I began collecting science play titles in earnest.
-In 2015, CNU awarded me a sabbatical to support my research and cataloguing of these plays.
+In 2015, Christopher Newport University awarded me a sabbatical to support my research and cataloguing of these plays.
 In 2016, Shannon Farrow, Danielle Hartman and I began a science play think tank, which included developing the catalogue.
-In 2017, I consulted with Dr. Trevor Hoag and Dr. Nicole Emmelhainz who head up the Digital Humanities minor to identify the best digital platform for the catalogue.
+In 2017, I consulted with Dr. Trevor Hoag and Dr. Nicole Emmelhainz who head up CNU’s Digital Humanities minor to identify the best online platform for the catalogue.
 We also discussed how to involve our students in the cataloging process.
 From this partnership, Brooke Sanders, a senior in Communication and minor in Digital Humanities, joined our team and began the process of designing and uploading the catalogue’s content.
-Current students in the Science on the Stage class have also contributed to the website by creating blog posts of individual plays as in-class assignments.
+Students from my Science on the Stage class have also contributed to the website by creating blog posts of individual plays as in-class assignments.
+Meaghan Yesford, a CNU sophomore theater major and recipient of a 2018 Summer Scholar fellowship, will be researching and creating posts for the science play database this summer.
+Jake Caracciolo, a CNU junior majoring in environmental studies and minoring in theater, has been researching and posting environmental plays for the catalogue since February 2018.

 The current science play catalogue is a compilation of lists from the following sources: